 Tell me, my baby with eyes so blue, What shall your Mother now wish for you?
 Of all the sweet wishes that ever were known, The best should be yours, my own.
 Give me a shake of that tiny hand, For you've just come back from the "slumberland."
 Did the angel kiss you, my baby girl, That your little face wears that smile of joy?

-Mary Dow Brine (from Shirley's baby book) Originally in Mother and Baby, Lullaby Poems, p 23 By Mary D. Brine, R. H. Russell, Publisher New York 1904

-Shirley received the following gifts: From Mr. and Mrs. E. J. Bowen - a baby bunting and blanket; from Pearl Cowan - a sweater set and blanket; from Evelyn Bowen - a jacket; from Mr. and Mrs. Martin Cowan - a dress and skirt; from Evelyn Wisch - a toilet set and book, Mr. and Mrs. H. Wisch - a blanket; Mr. and Mrs. Wallace Cowan -2 shirts and 2 stockings; from Mrs. M. Siems (Ma) - 3 kimonos and 4 undershirts; from Mr. and Mrs. R. Rose - a cap and stockings; from Mr. and Mrs. A. Roos - 2 dresses; from Mr. and Mrs. W. J. Cowan - 2 blankets; and from Mr. and Mrs. Fossen - one dollar.
+Mary Dow Brine (from Shirley's baby book) Originally in Mother and Baby, Lullaby Poems, p 23 By Mary D. Brine, R. H. Russell, Publisher New York 1904 Shirley received the following gifts: From Mr. and Mrs. E. J. Bowen - a baby bunting and blanket; from Pearl Cowan - a sweater set and blanket; from Evelyn Bowen - a jacket; from Mr. and Mrs. Martin Cowan - a dress and skirt; from Evelyn Wisch - a toilet set and book, Mr. and Mrs. H. Wisch - a blanket; Mr. and Mrs. Wallace Cowan -2 shirts and 2 stockings; from Mrs. M. Siems (Ma) - 3 kimonos and 4 undershirts; from Mr. and Mrs. R. Rose - a cap and stockings; from Mr. and Mrs. A. Roos - 2 dresses; from Mr. and Mrs. W. J. Cowan - 2 blankets; and from Mr. and Mrs. Fossen - one dollar.

-Mom and dad received letters and telegrams of congratulations from: Mr. and Mrs. A. Roos, Mr. and Mrs. W. J. Cowan, Mr. and Mrs. Carroll Annette, Miss Ethel Christenson, and Mr. and Mrs. Reid Rose of Pearl Cowan, Walter and me, Pearl was playing with her and she laughed."
+Mom and dad received letters and telegrams of congratulations from: Mr. and Mrs. A. Roos, Mr. and Mrs. W. J. Cowan, Mr. and Mrs. Carroll Annette, Miss Ethel Christenson, and Mr. and Mrs. Reid Rose

+Shirley's first toy was a rattle from Cousin Dorothy (Harriet Bowen's daughter).
+She first smiled on January 18th.
+Mom notes, "On Tuesday, the first day of April, 1930, in the presence of Pearl Cowan, Walter and me, Pearl was playing with her and she laughed."
 Mom further notes: "May 7th, you fell off the bed landing head first.
 I saw you falling but couldn't get there in time to catch you.
 At 4 months, Baby's first bump."